Double Chocolate Biscotti with Sea Salt

-Well…it turns out that if you make biscotti from scratch, dip them in a lot of dark chocolate, and then proceed to sprinkle them with sea salt, they taste a heck of a lot better than those that you’ve probably tasted in the past.
+Turns out that if you make biscotti from scratch, dip them in a lot of dark chocolate, and then proceed to sprinkle them with sea salt, they taste a heck of a lot better than most biscotti you’ve tasted in the past.

-This recipe was also adapted from Dorie Greenspan, so that helps.
+This recipe was also adapted from Dorie Greenspan.
 She’s sort of a pro when it comes to baked goods.

 If you’ve never made biscotti before, they’re actually quite simple to make and the dough comes together very quickly.
 The first step involves flattening the dough into rectangular logs and baking them for about 20-25 minutes.

-At this point, you remove the baked logs and allow them to cool, before slicing them into the classic biscotti shape, and baking them once more until their crispy and firm.
+At this point, you remove the baked logs and allow them to cool, before slicing them into the classic biscotti shape, and baking them once more until they’re crispy and firm.

-Obviously, I decided to take it one step further–and double the chocolate-y goodness–by dipping the baked biscotti in dark chocolate and sprinkling them with coarse sea salt.
-As you can probably predict, the salt and extra chocolate totally made these.
+Obviously, I decided to take it one step further and dip the baked biscotti in dark chocolate and sprinkle them with flaky finishing salt.
+As you can probably predict, the salt and extra chocolate totally took these biscotti over the top.

-Crunchy (not in a break your tooth kind of way) and perfect for dipping into your morning or afternoon coffee.
-They also can be shipped extremely well–since they aren’t very fragile and can hold up well.
+Crisp and perfect for dipping into your morning or afternoon coffee.
+They also ship extremely well in the winter months since they aren’t fragile.

 Maybe I’m a biscotti lover after all?